 A student who is a natural or adopted child, stepchild, or spouse and who is a dependent of a member of the armed forces of the United States domiciled or stationed in California on active duty is entitled to resident classification for the purposes of determining the amount of tuition and fees.
 There is no limitation on the length of the resident classification.
-If that member of the armed forces, whose dependent is in attendance at a community college, is thereafter transferred on military orders to a place outside this state where the member continues on active duty or is thereafter retired as an active member of the armed forces of the United States, the student dependent shall not lose his or her resident classification so long as he or she remains continuously enrolled at that community college.
+If that member of the armed forces, whose dependent is in attendance at, or has been admitted to ("admitted to" basis added by AB 172 (Chavez, 2017) and effective January 1, 2018), a community college, is thereafter transferred on military orders to a place outside this state where the member continues on active duty or is thereafter retired as an active member of the armed forces of the United States, the student dependent shall not lose his or her resident classification so long as he or she remains continuously enrolled at that community college.
 As noted above, see Legal Opinion 10-05.